naveenraj1701/Super-admin/README.md

-# administrative app
+# act-symmetry
-This is Internship projects
+This is training projects

-hello
+hi